dablbi67/case_study/README.md

-# GBP Transfer Volume Analysis — UK↔SA
+# GBP Transfer Volume Analysis

 Exploratory analysis of daily GBP-ZAR transfer volumes, completed as part of a take-home case study.
 All analysis is written in **Snowflake SQL** with no Python dependencies.